glenfish/glenfish/README.md

 💬  Interested in human-machine interaction and IoT devices.
 If we're going to have Skynet, let's make sure we can control it

-⚡   Fun fact: I'm a guitarist and lover of 80's music and I've driven over 500k miles around the United States.
-Making Italian style coffee and collecting and modding mechanical keyboards are a couple of my hobbies.
+⚡   Useless facts: I'm a guitarist, a lover of 80's music and I've driven over 500k miles around the United States in a big rig.
+Collecting and modding mechanical keyboards and building computers are good ways to spend money and waste time.
+But I do them anyway.

+Everything is better after coffee.